Envirometrix/PredictiveSoilMapping/docs/Statistical_theory.md

 Parametric continuous models are chosen to reflect pedological knowledge e.g. knowledge of soil forming processes.
-For example, organic carbon usually origins from plant production i.e. litter or roots.
+For example, organic carbon usually originates from plant production i.e. litter or roots.
 Generally, the upper layers of the soil tend to have greater organic carbon content, which decreases continuously with depth, so that the soil-depth relationship can be modelled with a negative-exponential function: